tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.etcd.tls.key-file

     A path to a TLS private key file to use for etcd connections.
-    Mandatory when the TLS connection to etcd is enabled.

     |
     | Type: string